• Skip to primary navigation

 6 Zucchini Cookies with chocolate chips

-I'm always creating new recipes to enjoy the abundance of fresh summer zucchini - and these Zucchini Cookies are one of our favorites (along with this zucchini bread & chocolate zucchini cake).
+I’m always creating new recipes to enjoy the abundance of fresh summer zucchini – and these Zucchini Cookies are one of our favorites (along with zucchini bars, zucchini bread & chocolate zucchini cake).

 These zucchini oatmeal cookies are crispy on the outside with soft and gooey centers.
 They're richly flavored with vanilla & cinnamon and packed with freshly shredded zucchini!